ghorn/sdl_joystick_interface/README.md

          0
          0

-I've tried to repeatedly grab values internally in a loop, but this does not force it to cycle.
+I've tried to repeatedly grab values internally (in the wrapper) in a loop, but this does not force it to cycle.
 I suspect the bug is related to SDL events not working properly without having SDLMain.